Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ### Example

 To add a previously non-existent sprite id 420, create a sprite entry file named `spr_420.spdspr`, and name the texture `spr_420.dds`.
-You can add multiple new sprites by putting multiple sprite entry files, and naming the texture using the [Id Notation](#Id Notation).
+You can add multiple new sprites by putting multiple sprite entry files, and naming the texture using [Id Notation](#id-notation).

 ## Id Notation